The Catacombs The Merchandise Guide

 US, UK, Europe 1974

-Three 9 cm diameter circular reels (numbers D150 1, D150 2, & D150 3), each with seven stereo pairs of colour photographs, to be viewed in a Gaf Viewmaster viewer.
-Very short descriptions on reels (photos trace story of "War Games", here titled "The Power Of Fear").
+The individual reels are 9 cm diameter circles, each with seven stereo pairs of colour photographs, to be viewed in a Gaf Viewmaster viewer.
+There are very short descriptions on reels.
+For the Space: 1999 set, the photos trace the story of "War Games", here titled "The Power Of Fear".
+The 3 reels are numbered D150 1, D150 2, & D150 3.

 Later a blister card was issued in the UK.
 There was no booklet.
-Versions for various European languages were also issued in this format (including German, Danish, French).
+Versions for various European languages were also issued in this format.

 The "Talking Viewmaster" featured an audio disc providing a narration attached to each picture reel.
-The box (20 x 21 cm) featured the photo of the Eagle by Earth, with two inset photos bottom right, of the planet surface towers and of Koenig & Helena in the Eagle cockpit.
-A small booklet (10 x 10cm, 16 pages) with black, white & blue line drawings on most pages was included to explain the story (titled "War Games").
+The box (20 x 21 cm) featured the photo of the Eagle by Earth, with two inset photos bottom right (the same images as the BB 451 pack).
+The small booklet from the BB 451 set (10 x 10cm, 16 pages) with black, white & blue line drawings on most pages was included to explain the story (titled "War Games").
+It cost $2.99.
+Full details

 The Fanderson fan club published The FAB Book of Gerry Anderson View-Master Sets in Nov 2011.
-The Space: 1999 viewmaster sets are covered pp36-45, including scans of the images (not stereoscopic), the small booklet, and the card album text.
+The Space 1999 View-master sets were covered on pages 36 -45.

 UK 1976.
 "Paperplay No 6"